Katrin-Drys/WP8_programming/docs/source/02_fortran.rst

     If you define modules, you can even write the code into separate files and include them in your program using the ``use`` statement.

-    If you dicide to keep the subroutines in a file named ``FileNameModule.f90`` and the main program in another file named ``FileNameProgram.f90``, you need to compile the module first.
+    If you dicide to keep the modules in a file named ``FileNameModule.f90`` and the main program in another file named ``FileNameProgram.f90``, you need to compile the module first.
     In this example, the following steps are necessary: